When people think about a paradise they mostly think about white sand beaches, palms and warm weather. Iceland is the total opposite!

 DAY FOUR: Grundarfjördur – Vik

-Before we started the 4h drive to Vik, we packed some snacks to be prepared fort he roads.
-Cause in Iceland you never know when you will find the next supermarket.
+Before we started the 4h drive to Vik, we packed some snacks to be prepared for the road, cause in Iceland you never know when you will find the next supermarket.
 In summertime you can do some hikes on the way (like Fimmvörðuháls) or stop in Rejkjavik again, but we went straight to the south of the island.
 In this part of the island you should be careful on the roads as there are lots of little rocks.
-Some of them damaged our windshield, which is the reason why I would ALWAYS recommend an extra windshield insurance in Iceland, without it a little hole could turn out more expensive than the hole trip.
+Some of them damaged our windshield, which is the reason why I would ALWAYS recommend an extra windshield insurance in Iceland, without the insurance a little hole could turn out more expensive than the hole trip.
+So better don´t risk it.

 places to eat